pauli31/linear-transformation-4-cs-sa/README.md

 # Linear Transformations for Cross-lingual Sentiment Analysis
-This is the repository for the paper:
+This is the repository for the papers:

 #### Linear Transformations for Cross-lingual Sentiment Analysis
 Accepted to [TSD](https://www.tsdconference.org/tsd2022/) conference